Mike5719/React-Portfolio/README.md

 Various activities from Module 20 were used as guide.

-Tutor Wesley Clements assisted me with writing the onSubmit function in the Contact.jsx file.
+Tutor Wesley Clements assisted me with writing the code for the Contact() function in the Contact.jsx file.

 ## License